-At UON we train engineers capable of solving the world’s greatest challenges.
-As a graduate of our Bachelor of Medical Engineering (Honours), you can make medical treatment more effective, efficient, safer and more affordable, and will be uniquely placed to save and improve lives.
+At the University of Newcastle, we train engineers capable of solving the world’s greatest challenges.
+As a medical engineer, you’ll strive to make medical treatment more effective, efficient, safer and affordable, and will be uniquely placed to save and improve lives.

 What is medical engineering?